astralfrontier/breathtakingcomics.games/src/world/wavelength.md

 to dangerous (crossbreeding powered superhumans with hypothetical reptoid races).

 **Historical events**: everything from Stonehenge and the Egyptian pyramids to the sinking of the Spanish Armada has been attributed to superhumans.

+# Drives (for heroes)

+- Research a superhuman mystery on the forums
+- Track down a prolific poster whose expertise can help the current situation
+- Deal with the fallout of somebody posting about the heroes (whether it's true or false)